-From failing to check broadband speeds, to not chatting with neighbours, here are homeowners' biggest regrets.
+From failing to check broadband speeds to not chatting with neighbours, homeowners reveal their biggest regrets when moving house.

-With the average property transaction taking 14 weeks to complete, 62% of respondents found moving home more stressful than they expected.
+Of the people we surveyed, 62% found moving home more stressful than they expected.

-Just 11% said that the buying process went smoothly, while a further 18% said they lost or nearly lost their property purchase as a result of being in a chain.
+While 18% of buyers said they lost or nearly lost their property purchase as a result of being in a chain.

-More than a third of buyers built a personal connection with the seller of the home in a bid to safeguard the sale and prevent it falling through.
+More than a third of buyers built a personal connection with the seller of the home in a bid to prevent the sale falling through.

 A whopping 39% of Brits were stung by hidden costs when they purchased a property.